TaniaPodut/android-dao-app/README.md

 The bus stops are stored in a Room database.
 Schedule items are represented by the `Schedule` class and queries on the data table are made by the `ScheduleDao` class.
-The app includes a view model to access the `ScheduleDao` and format data to be display in a list.
+The app includes a view model to access the `ScheduleDao` and format data to be displayed in a list.

 # Pre-requisites
 * Experience with Kotlin syntax.